Unit 2: EDA Modeling

 Categorical/categorical relationships

 Use this space to examine how the relationship between ms_sub_class and sale_price might be related to another categorical variable in our data.
+You may choose any categorical variable that you think might help you better understand ms_sub_class.
+Are you noticing any patterns across levels?

 # Check on how the price of a building sale may be affected by the neighborhood its in.